eFoam: Foam cut to size

 Foams used for construction

-For more specialist applications in the construction sector, EPDM foam can also be used for intricate seals such as foam gaskets for pipework.
-Likewise, it is also commonly used for gutter linings as a membrane to ensure that a gutter remains leakproof and its accompanying building is damp proof.
-EPDM foam is a material that helps to provide soft edges and smooth seals between a roof and corresponding walls.
-It is also, therefore, a popular option for the construction of property extensions.
+For more specialist work, EPDM is used for intricate seals such as foam gaskets for pipework, and for gutter linings as a membrane that keeps a gutter leakproof and the building damp-proof.
+It provides soft edges and smooth seals between a roof and its walls, making it a popular option for property extensions.

-Other foams used in the construction sector include types of acoustic foam, such as Pyrosorb-S class 0 acoustic foam.
-This foam is high density and often used between plasterboard within walls to help reduce sound reverberation and travelling noise.
-For communal areas and residential buildings such as flats, a certain level of acoustic insulation is now a legal requirement for new build developments.
+Other construction foams include acoustic foams such as Pyrosorb-S class 0 acoustic foam.
+High density, it's often used between plasterboard within walls to reduce sound reverberation and travelling noise.
+For communal areas and residential buildings such as flats, a certain level of acoustic insulation is now a legal requirement for new-build developments – our guide on installing acoustic foam has more.

-Please contact us if you require any personal guidance or more detailed information on how eFoam can supply you with the required foam materials for your construction project.
+Please contact us for personal guidance or more detail on how eFoam can supply the foam materials for your construction project.